timcraft/hom/README.md

     list = HOM::Element.new(:ul, nil, (1..3).map { |n| HOM::Element.new(:li, nil, n) })

+There's also a `HOM::Entity` class which you can use to represent HTML entities;
-Use `HOM::Entity` objects for HTML entities; integer values for numeric entities and symbol/string values for named entities, for example:
+integer values for numeric entities and symbol/string values for named entities, for example:

     HOM::Element.new(:span, nil, HOM::Entity.new(160))

     HOM::Element.new(:span, nil, HOM::Entity.new(:nbsp))

-Then call `#to_s` or `#html` on a `HOM::Element` object to return a string containing the generated HTML. `HOM::Element` objects are safe to use directly in Rails templates, all escaping is handled automatically.
+Calling `#to_s` or `#html` on a `HOM::Element` object will return a string containing the generated markup. `HOM::Element` objects are safe to use directly in Rails templates, all escaping is handled automatically.